Roxve/Covalent/README.md

 ```
 covalent
 ```
-for now it only prints result C code
-(REPEL IS VERY WIP IT BUILDS EXE EVERY RUN IN CURRENT DIR)
+(REPEL IS VERY WIP IT BUILDS EXE NAMED "repl" EVERY RUN IN CURRENT DIR)

-**you need clang installed in path to compile**
+**you need gcc installed in path to compile**

-**to build a release run ./build.sh you only need the covalent exe and ./libs (they should be locatened in same folder) the release folder is cache for future compile**
+**you only need the covalent exe and ./libs (they should be locatened in same folder), libs should conntain libstd.a its automaticly built using cargo, required files to build std(runtime) is in src/backend/c/**